-- those who have trained outside the UK, who may have specialist training and qualifications which they are seeking to have recognised by the General Medical Council (GMC) in order to gain registration with the GMC: these doctors would not be considered eligible for consultant posts until they achieve registration on the GMC's specialist register. - those who have not completed specialist training in the UK who are seeking entry to the GMC Specialist Register through the GMC portfolio route (formerly called the Certificate of Eligibility for Specialist Registration (CESR)) which allows the GMC to consider not only training but also relevant experience: these doctors may have trained in or outside of the UK.
-Again, specialist registration is a required status for applicants going through the GMC portfolio route and therefore these applicants would not be considered eligible for shortlisting until inclusion on the specialist register.
+- those who have trained outside the UK, who may have specialist training and qualifications which they are seeking to have recognised by the General Medical Council (GMC) in order to gain registration with the GMC: these doctors would not be considered eligible for consultant posts until they achieve registration on the GMC's specialist register. - those who have not completed specialist training in the UK who are seeking entry to the GMC Specialist Register through the Certificate of Eligibility for Specialist Registration route (formerly Article 14 of the European Specialist Medical Qualifications Order (ESMQO)), which allows the GMC to consider not only training but also relevant experience: these doctors may have trained in or outside of the UK.
+Again, specialist registration is a required status for applicants going through the CESR route and therefore these applicants would not be considered eligible for shortlisting until inclusion on the specialist register.